realityexpander/How_to_program_from_ground_up/README.md

     the metaphors and context people were explaining these concepts, and in retrospect, were full of jargon and unnecessary complexity.

+  - This is my curated list of information to take you on a realistic and grounded journey of understanding the essential part of computing to create effective software.

+  - I would like to say at the outset is there is a TREMENDOUS amount of jargon and multiple definitions for the same ideas in computing.
+I will do my best to be as consistent as possible, and also work to point out the multiple definitions and reduce the jargon and clarify its core meanings and ideas.

 ## The Essence of Computing
   - People used to do all computing by hand, and now we use various machines to do the same thing, in a much faster and more reliable way.